MobilityData/awesome-transit/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, Luqmaan Dawoodjee has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, Luqmaan Dawoodjee and the [Center for Urban Transportation Research](https://www.cutr.usf.edu/) at the [University of South Florida](http://www.usf.edu/) have waived all copyright and related or neighboring rights to this work.

+## About

+Originally created by [Luqmaan Dawoodjee](https://github.com/luqmaan), now maintained by the [Center for Urban Transportation Research](https://www.cutr.usf.edu/) at the [University of South Florida](http://www.usf.edu/).

+This list is intended as a community resource for informational use only - listing of a project/product does not imply endorsement.